 Smack Mellon reviews submissions from Mid-Career Artists wishing to have their work considered for solo, two-person, or group exhibitions.
 We define a mid-career artist as someone who has been working as an artist for over 10 years.
 We support mid-career artists who are without commercial gallery representation in New York.

 We accept applications for Mid-Career Artist proposals twice a year--in the summer and the winter.
 The next deadline to submit a proposal is January 16, 2019, and the following will be July 17, 2019.
-We will respond to each group of new applicants by the end of August and the end of February respectively.
-We are currently reviewing submissions for 2020 or later.
+We will respond to each group of new applicants by the end of February and the end of August respectively.
+We will be reviewing submissions for 2020 or later.

 Your submission should include: